 Building the payment request body

-operation to create a payment, you must include a request body containing required payment information.
-The request body contains information such as the beneficiary identity and the purpose of the payment.
+When you call the POST /v2/payments operation to create a payment, you must include a request body containing required payment information, such as the beneficiary identity and the purpose of the payment.

 The following sections walk you through building an example payment request body.